Home Inspections, Radon Testing, Mold Testing

 What is a Home Inspection?

-As a licensed and certified home inspector in Chicago land area I want to make sure that you understand the general home inspection process.
-Here is some information that can help you understand what I do.
-A general home inspection is a non-invasive, visual examination of the accessible areas of a residential property performed for a fee, which is designed to identify defects within specific systems and components defined by the Standards of Practice that are both observed and deemed material by the home inspector.
-Inspection reports may include additional comments and recommendations (check out the House and Condo Inspection report samples on this website).
-For any Real Estate Inspection the certified home inspector will take a significant number of pictures and will be included in the home inspection report.
-The Home Inspection Report will be emailed to the client within 24 hours.
+As a licensed and certified Chicagoland area home inspector, I want to ensure you understand the general home inspection process.
+It is a non-invasive, visual examination of the accessible areas of a residential property performed for a fee.
+It is designed to identify defects within specific systems and components defined by the Standards of Practice.
+Both are observed and deemed material by the home inspector.
+Inspection reports may include additional comments and recommendations.
+Click here for report samples.
+For any Real Estate Inspection, the home inspector will take a significant number of pictures to include in the report.
+The client will receive a detailed report from the home inspector within 24 hours of inspection.

 Why should you hire a home inspector?

 Because you can use a home inspection report as a contingency in your purchase offer.
 If a home inspection reveals significant defects, you can withdraw your offer without penalty.
 Now that you know the house you’re looking for isn’t this one, it’s time to look for another potential home.
 Voila, the certified home inspector just saved you a lot of trouble.
 After you move in the house, it’s all done and it will be too late to back out.
 The inspection can also reveal problems that you may be able to get the current owners to fix before you move in.
 If you’re a first-time home buyer, a certified home inspector can educate you in home maintenance to make your home safe.
 Try not to skip this important step, a home inspector will save you time and money in the long run.